-- Who is "Crazy" Eddie Lampert?
+- 1. Who is "Crazy" Eddie Lampert?
 What did he do at Kmart and Sears? - 2.
-Using Lampert as an example, what evidence does Parramore provide in order to suggest that ethical egoism ("myth 2") and shareholder theory ("myth 3") end up destroying businesses? - 3.
-Why do Rachels and Rachels believe that ethical egoism is unacceptably arbitrary?
+Using Lampert as an example, what evidence does Lynn Stuart Parramore provide in order to suggest that ethical egoism ("myth 2") and shareholder theory ("myth 3") end up ripping businesses apart and ultimately destroying them? - 3.
+Why do James Rachels and Stuart Rachels believe that ethical egoism is unacceptably arbitrary?
 Can this same argument be used against shareholder theory, or does it fail to apply?